 - if technologist or PhD clinical scientist interprets, use 83912 for payment from the clinical laboratory fee schedule21.

-STORING DNA/RNA BY THE PATHOLOGY TEAM: Prompt (1) refrigeration (as in PCA3 rt-PCR testing), (2) deep freezing (Tissue Bank), (3) cryostat freezing at about minus 26 degrees F for frozen sectioning with sections promptly fixed in 70% alcohol (can be kept long periods in a dessicator jar), (4) air-drying of cytology preps for rapid Wright's stain, (5) alcohol fixation of smears, (6) promptness of 10% NBF fixation of thin-sliced tissue blocks, and (7) avoidance of acidic or heavy metal fixatives (any meruric or zinc [GI FIX] fixative & probably avoid acidic Hartmann's fixative).
-Products contributed from the sample preparation can result in decreased signal or increased background fluorescent noise from the sequencing reactions.
+STORING DNA/RNA BY THE PATHOLOGY TEAM: Prompt (1) fresh tissue transport from the OR (keep "cold ischemia" time as short as possible); (2) refrigeration (as in PCA3 rt-PCR testing), (3) deep freezing (Tissue Bank), (3) cryostat freezing at about minus 26 degrees F for frozen sectioning with sections promptly fixed in 70% alcohol (can be kept long periods in a dessicator jar), (5) air-drying of cytology preps for rapid Wright's stain, (6) alcohol fixation of smears, (7) promptness of 10% NBF fixation of thin-sliced tissue blocks, and (8) avoidance of acidic or heavy metal fixatives (any mercuric or zinc [GI FIX] fixative & probably avoid acidic Hartmann's fixative).
+Nontumor products contributed from the sample preparation can result in decreased signal or increased background fluorescent noise from the sequencing reactions.
 Attention to each/all such details tends to optimize DNA preservation for assay accuracy...an initial & critical factor for success.This is another critical pre-analytical factor.

 RNA RECOVERY: In such as the Oncotype DX invasive breast cancer multi-gene assays to predict risk of recurrence (through analysis of gene EXPRESSION), the whole slide section (microtomb section frame) can be used when the tissue section is free of troublesome components and has 50% or greater of the tissue surface area composed of the invasive target lesion.
 Blood, necrosis, and fat have scant RNA and do not interfere14.
 Proliferative biopsy track repair tissue, macrophages, other nucleated cells, skin, muscle, or noninvasive component epithelium greater than 50% of sample DO/MAY interfere14 and must be manually left behind on the slide during target retrieval by microdissection.
 What is carefully removed from the tissue slide frame for analysis is done so in order to (1) enrich the specimen with the correct cellularity and (2) get rid of (leave behind) the incorrect, undesirable cellularity.
 The invasive target retrieved/removed must be no smaller than 2 MM (0.2CM).
 This process is very similar to retrieval of target DNA.
 Slide sections are about 6 microns thick, and about 30 microns in aggregated thickness is needed for sample adequacy (about the thickness of a human hair).
 That aggregate of enriched or removed tissue will then have all RNA extracted and DNA and other stuff washed away, making the purified RNA sample.
 Microarray testing may also be confounded by the presence of extraneous, non-tumor (not-the-target) tissue.